inasafe/inasafe-realtime/README.md

 remote_user (your username)
-remote_group (your user’s group) project_path (the location of the project) interpreters →  inasafe_realtime →  ipaddress: (your local machine ipaddress)
+remote_group (your user’s group) project_path (the location of the project) interpreters -> inasafe_realtime -> domain_alias: (your preferred domain alias, leave default if no change) interpreters →  inasafe_realtime →  ipaddress: (your local machine ipaddress)
 ```